kaushiktak19/random-password-generator/README.md

-This is website generates random passwords of the user according to his/her preference
+This is website generates random passwords of the user according to his/her preference.